-The University of Texas at Arlington Libraries invites applications for the Faculty Teaching in the Archives Grant Program for the 2022-2023 academic year.
+The University of Texas at Arlington Libraries invites applications for the Faculty Teaching in the Archives Grant Program for the 2023-2024 academic year.
 The grant program is aimed at faculty who would like to design or invigorate an undergraduate or graduate course with unique content from UTA Libraries Special Collections.
 Preference will be given to faculty proposals that utilize African-American primary source materials, or other primary sources that highlight the diversity found within Special Collections' materials, to generate innovative primary source assignments and projects for students.
 The course must be taught in Fall 2023, Spring 2024, or Summer 2024.

 Martin Waldseemüller, Tabula Moderna Prime Partis Aphricae woodcut (Strasbourg, 1513).
 Gift of Dr. Jack Franke.